 Get Head Start On Tax Return By Filing ElectronicallyTax season opens Tuesday when the IRS begins processing returns, but the agency says you can get a jump on it by filing online.

 3 On Your Side: Tax Preparers Warn Customers Of Big Changes That Could Affect Tax Returns This YearTax preparers across the country are warning customers of big changes that could affect tax returns this year and whether you owe or will get money back.
 3 On Your Side's Jim Donovan explains that is has to do with the introduction of the Affordable Care Act last year.

 Tax Tips For NewlywedsThere are a couple of really obvious things that a lot of newlyweds overlook when it comes to filing taxes.

 Gov. Christie Releases His Tax ReturnsGov.
 Chris Christie and his wife reported nearly $700,000 in income last year, a significant jump from 2012, according to tax returns released Friday by his office.

 Now That Your Taxes Are Filed, It's Time To View The ReturnThe taxes have been filed, but now it's time to put all that hard work to use.

-Review your tax situation now so you have some idea what tax bracket you will fall into this year and decide whether you want to do the long 1040 or the short 1040EZ.
+What’s On Your Tax Return?Review your tax situation now so you have some idea what tax bracket you will fall into this year and decide whether you want to do the long 1040 or the short 1040EZ.